 So, based on the different criteria above, what are the best places to retire in Canada?

 People retiring in Calgary will have good access to medical services.
-The public transport here is ok in the city centre, but not as good outside of it, so you might need to use your own car or taxes more.
+The public transport here is OK in the city centre, but not as good outside of it, so you might need to use your car or taxes more.

 It is also great for anyone who wants to find a property on a smaller budget.
-The average house price in May 2022 was $341,224.
-However, it was up by 31.3% since the previous May, so if you are thinking of retiring in Fredericton, better get in there quick before the prices go up even more.
+The average house price in July 2023 was $317,110.
+However, it was up by nearly 30% compared to just a couple of years ago, so if you are thinking of retiring in Fredericton, better get in there quickly before the prices go up even more.
 The property taxes in the city are higher than average at 2.55%.

 Before you decide on Fredericton, you need to consider whether you are ready for very cold winters.
 The average winter temperature here is -15°C. On the flip-side, you get nice summer temperatures with the average being 25.5°C and in between there are lovely springs and colourful autumns.

 Halifax is in Nova Scotia and has a population of 440,000, so it is a great option for those who like all the city amenities with fewer people than places like Vancouver or Calgary, for example.
-The property tax in Halifax is 1.03% and the average price is $528,100.
+The property tax in Halifax is 1.03% and the average price in July 2023 was $529,900.

 Winters in Halifax are colder than on the west coast of Canada, with an average of 0°C. Summers here can be lovely, with average temperatures of 23°C.